-Dress for the job you want than the job you currently have , is a common advice we have all heard.
+Dress for the job you want not the job you currently have , is a common advice we have all heard.
 People who love dressing up love this advice.
 But what about people who aren’t much of a dresser?
-Is there any science to prove that dressing well does increase productivity & chances of employees rising up the ranks ?
+Is there any science to prove that dressing up does increase productivity & chances of employees rising up the ranks ?
 Research in this field suggests that it does.

 North western university researchers Hajo Adam and Adam Galinsky found that certain clothing can systematically influence the wearer’s psychological processes

 To prove the same, the two discovered that when subjects put on a white coat they were more focused.
 But it couldn’t be just any coat.

 Wearing a lab coat described as a doctor’s coat increased sustained attention compared to wearing a lab coat described as a painter’s coat, and compared to simply seeing or even identifying with a lab coat described as a doctor’s coat, the researchers wrote.
 The influence of clothes thus depends on wearing them and their symbolic meaning.

 Another study by researchers found: Respondents felt most authoritative, trustworthy, and competent when wearing formal business attire but friendliest when wearing casual or business casual attire.